Cyclades Islands Yacht Charter Guide | Greece

-Mykonos and Santorini are the top attractions and their reputation for glamour and charm proceeds them.
-Mykonos is a desirable celebrity hotspot, similar to St Tropez and Ibiza, while Santorini is adorned with some of the best vistas worldwide.
-Furthermore, there are a multitude of islands in the Cyclades, which offer a plethora of dramatic cliffs, charming whitewashed towns, secluded coves, beaches, and bays to explore.
-One thing that the various Cyclades islands share in common is the renowned architecture of white and blue buildings, and the magnificent sunsets.
+Mykonos and Santorini are the top attractions and their reputation for glamour and charm precede them.
+Mykonos is a desirable celebrity hotspot, similar to St Tropez and Ibiza, while Santorini is adorned with some of the most stunning views in Greece.
+There is a multitude of islands in the Cyclades between these hotspots, which offer a plethora of dramatic cliffs, charming whitewashed towns, secluded coves, beaches, and bays to explore.
+One thing that the various Cyclades islands share in common is the renowned architecture of white and blue buildings and the magnificent sunsets.

-Greece has the second biggest yacht charter fleet in the Med, after the French Riviera.
-All yachts are based in Athens, allowing fast access to the Cyclades islands while at the same time offering protection in case of Meltemi winds in July or August.
-There are motor yachts for all tastes and sizes, from mega yachts of 50+ meters to beautiful 70-80ft luxury motor yachts.
-With an average cruising speed of 20 knots for a semi displacement motor yacht, you can reach the “outer Cyclades” (Kea, Kythnos and Sifnos islands) in 2-3 hours cruising from Athens.
-Normally you will spend the night in either a nice cove or a port and make a fresh start the next day for Mykonos or the Central Cyclades.
-The advantages of a luxury motor yacht are the speed (which allows for fast island hopping), the high-end service and the overall glamour, ofcourse the fuel cost inevitably costs more.
+Greece has the second biggest yacht charter fleet in the Mediterranean after the French Riviera.
+All Greece crewed motor yachts are based in Athens, allowing fast access to the Cyclades islands.
+There are motor yachts for all tastes and sizes, from beautiful 80-100ft luxury motor yachts to the worlds largest superyachts from 120-200ft.
+With an average cruising speed of 20 knots on a motor yacht, you will reach the outer Cyclades in 2-3 hours cruising from Athens.
+The advantages of a luxury motor yacht are the speed, which allows for fast island hopping, high-end service and the fantastic selection of water toys, ensuring hours of fun for the whole family.

-Catamarans are in many ways as good and economy-wise even better than motor yachts.
-New, modern luxury catamarans are extremely spacious, offer all the luxury amenities found in motor yachts and have great crews (on the biggest crewed catamarans the overall service is comparable to motor yachts of the same size and cost).
-An important reason for the extreme popularity of crewed catamarans is the extremely low fuel expense, which however is related to the low speed, as a catamaran cruises at 10 knots.
-Overall, luxury crewed catamarans are extremely popular and as they are limited in numbers, they get booked very well in advance, so we recommend you getting in touch to get the ball rolling!
+Our selection of luxury catamarans are extremely spacious, offer all the amenities found on motor yachts and have great crews.
+One major reason for the extreme popularity of crewed catamarans is the extremely low fuel consumption and expenses, as well as the extra stability offered by the multiple-hulls.
+Luxury crewed catamarans are extremely popular and as they are limited in numbers, they get booked a year in advance, so we recommend booking early!

-Luxury sailing yachts are the epitome of graciousness, and the Cyclades are their ideal cruising ground, despite the blowy winds!
-Sailing yachts have a very determined clientele as they represent the archetypical type of wind-propelled vessel.
-This however does not mean that crewed sailing yachts are less luxurious or service offered onboard is lower than in motor yachts or catamarans.
-In our opinion, there is nothing more exhilarating than cruising between the Cyclades under full sail; the wind, the sun, the lack of noise and the magnificent horizon, full of closer or distant islands create a magical atmosphere.
+Luxury sailing yachts are the epitome of grace and the Cyclades are their ideal cruising ground.
+Sailing yachts have a very determined clientele as they represent the archetypical type of wind-propelled vessels.
+This, however, does not mean that crewed sailing yachts are less luxurious or service offered onboard is lower than on motor yachts or catamarans.
+Our brokers believe there is nothing more exhilarating than cruising between the Cyclades under full sail; the wind, the sun, the lack of noise and the magnificent horizon, full of distinct islands create a magical atmosphere.

 The Island of Kea is a magnet for sailors as it provides some of the most difficult and interesting wind conditions around.
 The area between Kea and the Attica peninsular known as Cavo Doro is characterised by a melting pot of different wind streams, none of which are blowing in the same direction.
-Not only this but this same area is a mecca for divers and snorkelling enthusiasts as it features many ship wrecks – some believed to be the Greek ships that sunk on their way back from Troy, while others we know for certain such as wreck of the Britannic, the sister ship to the mighty Titanic.
+Not only this but this same area is a mecca for divers and snorkelling enthusiasts as it features many shipwrecks – some believed to be the Greek ships that sunk on their way back from Troy, while others we know for certain such as the wreck of the Britannic, the sister ship to the mighty Titanic.
 If you are chartering in this area, guests can enjoy the Tale Festival, an event when fabulists from all over the world come and delight children and adults alike with their stories.
-There is also a plethora of cultural events that draw crowds at Ioulis between 1st – 19th of August.

 Yet Mykonos is not just known for its nightlife.
 There are wide expanses of white sandy beaches or the beautiful ‘Little Venice’ to relax in and soak up the sun.
 It is also known as a paradise for water sports with surfing and windsurfing favourites here.
 If you like to explore below the waves then be sure to head for the southeastern shore of the island to see Anna II, a shipwreck from 1995 that plays host to an array of marine life.
 The nearby island of Dragonisi with its caves and underwater rock formations also makes for a memorable dive!

 Its sun-kissed beaches and white rock formations lure sailors in from all of the Aegean, especially to Kolymbíthres beach where the natural clay acts like your very own spa.
-Just off the coast, the stunning islet of Antíparos is well worth a visit, as is the 15th century Venetian castle or the cave of Antíparos and its incredible stalagmite and stalactite formations.
-For diving enthusiasts, The Blue Dome make a fascinating dive with amazing lighting and beautiful anenomes dotted about or ju,mp in at The Doors, where colourful corals and thriving sealife will amaze you.
+Just off the coast, the stunning islet of Antíparos is well worth a visit, as is the 15th-century Venetian castle or the cave of Antíparos and its incredible stalagmite and stalactite formations.
+For diving enthusiasts, The Blue Dome make a fascinating dive with amazing lighting and beautiful anemones dotted about or at The Doors, where colourful corals and thriving sea life will amaze you.

 Ios is one of the many stunning islands that make up the Cyclades archipelago.
 It is a hilly island situated halfway between Naxos and Santorini and though just 18km long and 10km wide, boasts nearly 75km of beautiful white sandy beaches and turquoise coastlines for the charterer to enjoy.
 It has been inhabited since the early Cycladic period and is celebrated for its exceptional conservation efforts, particularly on Skarkos hill.

-For a romantic evening meal and spectacular views of nearby islands, be sure to visit Ios Club Restaurant, located in Hora and offering everything from tasty cocktails to ana amazing Greek dining experiencewith a wonderfully sophisticated ambiance.
+For a romantic evening meal and spectacular views of nearby islands, be sure to visit Ios Club Restaurant, located in Hora and offering everything from tasty cocktails to ana amazing Greek dining experience with a wonderfully sophisticated ambience.

 The blue flag beaches of Mylopotas, Manganari and Yialos are the ones to look out for as you cruise on by or stop for traditional dishes such as moussaka, souvlaki, oven baked lamb or pastitsio.
 And with over 40 bars and clubs, this islands nightlife also rivals anywhere in Greece!